awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.rpi.md

 If your computer is connected to a remote network using VPN, you might have difficulty connecting from the computer to the Raspberry Pi using SSH\.

 1. <a name="add-ggc-user-ggc-group"></a>You are now ready to set up the Raspberry Pi for AWS IoT Greengrass\.
 First, run the following commands from a local Raspberry Pi terminal window or an SSH terminal window:
+**Tip**
+<a name="ggc-install-options"></a>AWS IoT Greengrass also provides other options for installing the AWS IoT Greengrass Core software\.
+For example, you can use [Greengrass device setup](quick-start.md) to configure your environment and install the latest version of the AWS IoT Greengrass Core software\.
+Or, on supported Debian platforms, you can use the [APT package manager](install-ggc.md#ggc-package-manager) to install or upgrade the AWS IoT Greengrass Core software\.
+For more information, see [Install the AWS IoT Greengrass Core Software](install-ggc.md)\.

    ```
    sudo adduser --system ggc_user